 Dr Jakkie Cilliers is the ISS's founder and former executive director.
-He currently serves as chair of the ISS Board of Trustees and head of the African Futures and Innovation (AFI) programme at the Pretoria oce of the Institute.
+He currently serves as chair of the ISS Board of Trustees, head of the African Futures and Innovation (AFI) programme at the Pretoria oce of the Institute, and is an extraodinary professor at the University of Pretoria.
 His 2017 best-seller Fate of the Nation addresses South Africa's futures from political, economic and social perspectives.
 His three most recent books, Africa First!
 Igniting a Growth Revolution (March 2020), The Future of Africa: Challenges and Opportunities (April 2021), and Africa Tomorrow: Pathways to Prosperity (June 2022) take a rigorous look at the continent as a whole.